ZuckerWatte/coding-101-java/README.md

-# coding-101-java
+# Coding-101-java
-This project contains a set of unit tests to guide the hands-on learning journey for the coding-101 participants.
+This project contains a set of unit tests to guide a hands-on learning journey to coding basics.
+The used project language is java.
+The exercises are supposed to be used in combination with some kind of learning material (presentation/handouts) that cover the following topics:
+* variables and data types
+* logging to the console
+* arithmetic, relational and logical operators
+* decision making (if-else clauses, loops)
+* classes and functions

+## Concept
+For each test class located in `src/main/testing` a respective class exists inside `src/main/learnjava`.
+The classes provide boilerplate method bodies and signatures, which will need to be filled in order to make all tests pass.

+When running the unit tests, there will be test output printed to the console stating the expected behavior for a given method.
+If necessary there will be dummy return values in the methods or additional comments for comprehension.
 The idea is that the participants don't need to know the details of the unit tests located inside `src/main/testing`.
-For each test class a class with boilerplate method bodies exists inside `src/main/learnjava`.
-Based on these pre-defined classes and the test output printed to the console for the existing test suites their task will be to fix the failing tests by filling the empty methods with the expected logic.